ryexley/bob-yexley-net/content/posts/2020-03-30--first-backcountry-backpacking-elk-hunt-lessons-learned-water-system/index.md

 tags: ["hunting", "elk", "backpacking"]
 ---

 _This is the fifth post in [a series](/first-backcountry-backpacking-elk-hunt-lessons-learned-intro) on lessons I learned on my first backcountry backpacking elk hunt.
-[The previous post, which focused on my sleep system, can be found here](/first-backcountry-backpacking-elk-hunt-lessons-learned-sleep-system)._
+[The previous post, which focused on my sleep system, can be found here](/first-backcountry-backpacking-elk-hunt-lessons-learned-sleep-system).
+[The next post, which is focused on electronics, software and navigation, can be found here](/first-backcountry-backpacking-elk-hunt-lessons-learned-electronics-software-and-navigation)._

 When I decided to try my hand at a multi-day backpacking hunting trip, I knew that one of the first and most critical things that I would need a solution for was going to be water.
 Water is just essential as a human, and you have to have a reliable means of obtaining clean water when you're in the backcountry, or you're not going to be there for long.